tronikelis/conflict-marker.nvim/README.md

 ## Philosophy

-- it has to be simple (in fact whole plugin is under 300 lua loc)
+- it has to be simple (in fact whole plugin is ~400 lua loc)
 - performance-first (finding conflicts does not load whole buf into extra memory)